demisto/content/Packs/GCP-Enrichment-Remediation/Playbooks/playbook-Cloud_Response_-_GCP_README.md

 This playbook uses the following sub-playbooks, integrations, and scripts.

 ### Sub-playbooks
-Block IP - Generic v3
+* Block IP - Generic v3

 ### Integrations
 This playbook does not use any integrations.

 ### Scripts
-Set
+* Set

 ### Commands
+* gcp-iam-service-account-disable
+* gcp-iam-service-account-key-disable
+* gsuite-user-delete
+* gcp-compute-stop-instance
 * gcp-iam-service-account-delete
 * gcp-iam-service-account-key-delete
-* gcp-iam-service-account-disable
-* gcp-compute-stop-instance
 * gcp-compute-delete-instance
-* gcp-iam-service-account-key-disable
-* gsuite-user-delete

 ## Playbook Inputs
 ---